Muhammad al-Awsat ibn Ali

-Muḥammad al-Awsaṭ ibn ʿAlī (محمد الأوسط بن علي), was one of the sons of Ali.
-His mother, Umama bint Abi al-As, was the daughter of Zaynab, and granddaughter of the Islamic prophet Muhammad and Khadija bint Khuwaylid.
+Muḥammad al-Awsaṭ ibn ʿAlī (محمد الأوسط بن علي), was a son of Ali.
+His mother, Umama bint Abi al-As, was the daughter of Zaynab, and granddaughter of the Islamic prophet Muhammad and Khadija.
 His mausoleum was established in Aran, Isfahan province, Iran.
+The shrine a holy site in Shia Islam.

 Historicity

 He is mentioned many times by Shia scholars, but information about his existence inevitably goes back to Al-Tabari who narrates from Al-Waqidi that Ali ibn Abi Talib married Umamah, granddaughter of the Prophet Muhammad, and she give birth to Ali's son, Muhammad Al-Awsat.
 Al-Waqidi was known to have been an unreliable hadith transmitter by Sunni hadith scholars.
 Considering that the only source that has a chain of transmission (i.e. Isnad) about Muhammad Al-Awsat contains a liar narrating the information, the historicity for his existence is thus doubtful.
 He is not mentioned by Al-Mufid, a grand Shia scholar, when he listed the sons of Ali ibn Abi Talib.

 Still, however, it is said that "most, if not all, genealogists have mentioned him, and they all agree that Ali had three sons named Muhammad".
 He was also mentioned by later historians, such as Ibn Shahrashub, Al-Majlisi, Nur al-Din bin al-Sabbagh al-Maliki, Abu al-Faraj bin al-Jawzi, Sibt ibn Al-Jawzi, al-Hafiz al-Kanji al-Shafi’i, al-Shablaji al-Shafi’i, Kamal Al-Din ibn Talha, Al-Muhib Al-Tabari, and Ibn Hajar Al-Asqalani.